jimurrito/thunderhead/readme.md

 ## Freezer

 Backs up and compresses the persistent data used by the Docker containers.
 Will require a brief outage to complete the backup.
-Script will temporarily STOP/START only the active containers.
-Ensuring inactive containers are not booted with the active ones.
-Rolls logs over every 14 days. **Pigz available as a multi-core solution instead of gzip for compression.**
+Script will temporarily PAUSE only active containers.
+Ensuring inactive containers are not restarted with the active ones.
+Rolls logs over every 14 days default. **Pigz available as a multi-core solution instead of gzip for compression.**
 ```bash
 :$ bash freezer.bash -s [/container/data] -t [/target/dir] [--pigz]
 ```